PJ200531/AI-Emoji-Recommender/README.md

 # AI Emoji Recommender 🎭✨
+It is a MINI prototype version of this.
+It is expandable!
 A simple yet fun project built with **Python** and **Gradio**.
 Type in any text, and it suggests the most relevant emojis from an extended dictionary — emotions, food, animals, activities, weather, and more!